aasrithavalluri30-source/miraiinternship/README.md

 ---

-##  Assignment 3: Multiuniverse of Bots
+##  Assignment 3: Multiverse of Bots

 ### Overview
 A Streamlit-based AI chatbot application that allows users to interact with multiple AI personalities.
 Each bot has its own behavior and maintains conversational context to provide engaging and personalized interactions.